What is family homelessness and why is it a critical issue?

 How do you find families housing and what is your success rate at helping them stay housed?

 Families are empowered to become sustainably housed.
 Family Promise staff and volunteers assist in many ways, including helping families address impediments like past evictions, creating relationships with local landlords, and identifying various housing options.
 Because of this intensive and community-based approach, families have a high percentage of success.
-69% of families we serve move into permanent or, too a much lesser extent, transitional housing.
-An additional 13% secure reliable shared housing.
+81% of families we serve move into permanent or, to a much lesser extent, transitional housing.

 How is my donation used?